luop0812/HPRC_IntroHPC/_episodes/11-cluster.md

 ```
 {: .output}

+You can also run `showquota` to see your quota.
+It will display the same information as shown above.

 ## Moving files to and from the remote system from and to your local computer

 It is often necessary to move data from your local computer to the remote system and vice versa.